cairo-robotics/llm-multimodal-drone-feedback/README.md

 4. Detatch from your tmux session using `CTRL+B` then `d`.
 You can attach later using `tmux attach -t mysession`.
 5. Check you can access your project at `https://dronefeedback.colorado.edu`.
 Congrats, you did it!

-# What to work on next
+# Thoughts to improve feedback
-- finalize Prolific study details online
-- start on analysis scripts
 - make prompt less wordy?
 - refine compliment conditions?
+- how to change frequency/content over time?